-In these times of crisis and social distancing, you may want to learn how to communicate with others by video.
-Communicating with video makes you feel like you are with that person in a room vs. an old-fashioned phone call.
+In these times of working remotely, you may want to learn how to communicate with others by video.
+Communicating via video makes you feel like you are with that person in a room vs. an old-fashioned home call.

-With the coronavirus keeping so many people apart today and in the near future, being able to communicate with video is more comforting especially during a crisis.
+With so many people working from home today and in the near future, being able to communicate via video is relaxing during an important meeting.

 There are several ways you can video chat with others today.
 Yesterday I was asked by someone to provide directions on how to do video chats.